 p.
 I don’t think I’m better than everyone else!
 You do!

-If this article helped you a little bit with Italian pronominal verbs, don’t forget to share it!
+If this article helped you a little bit with Italian pronominal verbs, don’t forget to share it or to like our Facebook page!

 Original image by allanlau2000